CoQ10 May Improve Blood Clotting

 Blood Thinner Interaction

 It’s CoQ10’s function as a clotting agent that directly impacts prescription blood thinners.
 The truth at the heart of the confusion is that CoQ10 does inhibit the performance of blood thinners such as warfarin, coumadin and aspirin.
 It reacts with blood thinners, just like vitamin K, reducing the effect the thinning agent has on the blood.

 This does not necessarily mean that individuals using blood thinners should not take CoQ10 – after all, the list of benefits is extensive – but it does mean that anyone on blood thinners wishing to benefit should be cautious and alert.
 It is important that such persons be conscious of their international normalized ratio, prothrombin ratio, and prothrombin time.

 Those taking CoQ10 and Blood thinners should test their blood often to make sure that CoQ10 is not preventing proper blood thinning.
 Regular PT testing will allow the user to monitor the effects on the action of his or her blood thinners, so that he or she may ensure that they are getting the maximum benefit of both.

 The CoQ10 Blood Thinner Myth

-The myth circulating that CoQ10 is itself a blood thinner is likely due to a misconstruing of the facts and function of CoQ10.
+The myth circulating that CoQ10 is itself a blood thinner is likely due to a misunderstanding.
 While CoQ10 itself serves to increase blood clotting, it also works to moderate cholesterol by promoting good cholesterol.

 It helps improve heart strength and cardiovascular health and provides many other benefits for the cardiovascular system.
 As a result, blood flows more freely through the body and undesirable clotting – that associated with heart attacks and strokes – is naturally reduced.